Ares2k/Old-Photo-Restoration/README.md

 # Old Photo Restoration
-This program restores a user provided faded/damaged image.
+This program restores the faded/damaged areas in two images.
 You can see the after pictures below as a result of this.

 ### Algorithm for the faded image:
 In order to fix the faded image, the following operations are performed: